clinker-smith/LLM-Essay-Detection/feature_brainstorming.md

 `prompt_lang`
 * Binary (was it present or not)

+#### Variable inputs:
+`input_prompt_lang = ["here you go", "as an ai", "as a language model", "i generated", "here's the essay", "here's your essay", "let me", "help you", "sure,", "i hope this helps", “your prompt”, “your request”, "here is", "here's", "sure!", "here is the essay", "here is your essay", "language model", "large language", "ai", "generative ai", "chatbot", "your essay"]`

 ## Em dash count
 Chat GPT is often credited with overusing em dashes in its writing:
 * "-"